-- Students must - submit the course registration application form to the Graduate School Affairs Office, - log into the Educational Affairs Information System and register for Fall 2022 courses (Lectures, Non-lecture Courses) during the
+- Students must - submit the course registration application form to the Graduate School Affairs Office by October 13. - log into the Educational Affairs Information System and register for Fall 2023 courses (Lectures, Non-lecture Courses) from

-Wednesday October 5 to Tuesday, October 18, 2022 period.
-Registration hours are from 9:00 to 21:00 pm
+Thursday, October 5 to Wednesday, October 18, 2023.
+Registration hours are from 9:00 to 21:00.

-(Access from inside YNU) https://risyu.jmk.ynu.ac.jp/gakumu\portal/
+(Access from inside YNU) https://risyu.jmk.ynu.ac.jp/gakumu_portal/